wnet-ieg-2/pbs-passport-authenticate/README.md

 * Included installation instructions that should allow a person who is familiar with installing and configuring WordPress plugins to get setup;
 * One free phone call, scheduled in advance, with a duration of not longer than an hour, for initial installation and setup help;
-* Further email and phone consultation for installation and setup assistance can be arranged at a rate of $175/hour.